DenysMoskalenko/BoilerplateBuilder/README.md

 # Install dependencies (done automatically during generation)
 uv sync

-# Copy environment file and configure
-cp .env.example .env
-# Edit .env with your settings
+# Edit .env with your real values if needed
 ```

 ### 3. Database projects only